Charismatic Gifts —Resources

 Surrendering to Abundance

-by Dave Nevins—NEW!
+by Dave Nevins—Enjoy!

-Encouraging tips for receiving supernatural messages.
+Encouraging tips for receiving messages in prayer.

 Peter Kreeft and Dave Nevins on releasing supernatural gifts from within: